sseth-github/jsonl/README.md

+# This is a fork of the github.com/simonfrey/jsonl repository with the imports fixed!!
+The original repository had this issue: https://github.com/simonfrey/jsonl/issues/2

 # JSON Lines (JSONL) golang library

 This library provides you with a Reader and a Writer for the JSONL format.
 It automatically flushes underlying